CARE Act Petition

 Eligibility for CARE Act Services

-- 18 years and older with a diagnosis of Schizophrenia Spectrum or other psychotic disorders;
+- 18 years and older with a diagnosis of Schizophrenia Spectrum or other psychotic disorders in the same class, or bipolar I disorder with psychotic features, except psychosis related to current intoxication;

-- The person has symptoms that are severe in degree and persistent in duration, which interferes substantially with activities of daily living, and which may result in an inability to maintain stable adjustment and independent functioning without treatment, support, and rehabilitation for a long or indefinite period of time;
+- may lead to an inability to maintain stable adjustment and independent functioning without treatment, support, and rehabilitation for a long or indefinite period.

-- The person is not stabilized with ongoing voluntary outpatient treatment;
+- The person is not clinically stabilized in ongoing voluntary treatment;

 - Either the person is unlikely to survive safely/independently in the community (such as maintaining personal safety, hygiene, diet, health, and/or necessary relationships without supervision) and the condition is deteriorating OR services and support are needed to prevent relapse or deterioration;